You know, when you’re in the thick of raising children, it can feel like it will last forever.

 “I love reading your blog every day as it’s always so ‘up’! … I don’t know what it is Janet but every time I read your blog I instantly feel calm.”
 Michelle

-- Search Engine Optimisation – on and offsite
+- Search Engine Optimisation (SEO) – promoting your website, and SEO Copywriting.

-- Writing – web content, reviews, magazine articles, ghost writing, newsletters, brochures, press releases, resumes, letters, etc
+- Writing – automated email sequences, press releases, brochures, magazine articles, newsletters, letters, etc

 - Editing & Proof Reading – business documents, reports, non-fiction manuscripts, etc